ljbade/wolf4sdl/README.txt

  - AdLib sounds and music:
-      This port includes the OPL2 emulator from MAME, so you can not only hear the AdLib sounds but also music without any AdLib-compatible soundcards in near to perfect quality!
+      This port includes the OPL2 emulator from MAME, so you can not only hear the AdLib sounds but also music without any AdLib-compatible soundcard in near to perfect quality!

  - Multichannel digitized sounds:
       Digitized sounds play on 8 channels!
 So in a fire fight you will